 The submarine has come a long way in its relatively short service life.
 From the crude death trap of the Civil War to the scrouge of Britain in both world wars, submarines have a proven track record.
 Modern vessels are far more capable than their ancestors.
 Nuclear-powered submarines are only limited by the supplies needed to sustain the crew.
 They can theoretically operate for years without ever returning to port.
 While diesel-electric submarines have far less operational range, they still represent a good investment for nations that don’t need to project power over long distances.
 Ballistic and guided missile submarines add a whole new dimension to the missions submarines can undertake.
 Similarly, midget submarines might have limited range and firepower, but they can punch well above their weight in the right situation.

 The nations featured in this article are not an exhaustive list of every state betting on submarines but represent the most prominent.
 As in other military matters, Russia, China, and the United States are in a class of their own when it comes to submarines.
 Though the United States has a qualitative edge over the other two, all three boast large and diverse fleets.
 To date, nuclear-powered submarines haven’t had much chance to shine in combat, as only one has sunk an enemy vessel in the last fifty years.
-However, that could easily change as the state of global peace deteriorates
+However, that could easily change as the state of global peace deteriorates.

 World War II ushered in the age of the aircraft carrier as the fleet’s primary ship; a future conflict may well establish the submarine’s primacy in naval warfare.

-Start by taking this retirement quiz right here from SmartAsset that will match you with up to 3 financial advisors that serve your area and beyond in 5 minutes.
-Smart Asset is now matching over 50,000 people a month.
+Start by taking a quick retirement quiz from SmartAsset that will match you with up to 3 financial advisors that serve your area and beyond in 5 minutes, or less.

 Thank you for reading!
 Have some feedback for us?